 CO2 Emissions

-We have set "Conserving resources and energy, and promoting the introduction of renewable energy" as a materiality action plan.
-The plan includes a KPI of achieving a reduction in CO2 emissions of 50% or more by fiscal 2030 compared to fiscal 2013, and we are proactively working toward this.
+We have set "Conserving resources and energy, and promoting the introduction of renewable energy" as a key materiality action plan.
+The plan includes a KPI of reducing domestic CO2 emissions by 50% or more by fiscal 2030 compared to fiscal 2013, and we are proactively working toward achieving this target.
 Concrete measures undertaken by Maxell Group as part of plant electricity-saving measures include visualizing electricity consumption patterns to reduce wasteful electricity usage, improving operational efficiency through demand management at facilities, updating air conditioning systems, switching to LED lighting, and planting of green walls.
 In fiscal 2022, the Kobuchizawa Works, Kyoto Works, and Ono Works began solar power generation for in-house consumption.
-In fiscal 2023, the Kyoto Works generated 256 MWh, while the Ono Works generated 734 MWh.
+In fiscal 2024, the Kobuchizawa Works generated 164 MWh, the Kyoto Works generated 261 MWh, and the Ono Works generated 717 MWh.
 We also started purchasing non-fossil certificates in fiscal 2022.
-These efforts allowed the Group to exceed the "Renewable energy ratio of 10% by fiscal 2030" KPI in fiscal 2023, and we therefore set a target of "Renewable energy ratio of 15% by fiscal 2030" as a new KPI.
+As a result of these initiatives, we achieved our KPI of "10% domestic renewable energy ratio by FY2030" already in fiscal 2022, and we therefore have revised the KPI to a more ambitious target of 15%.

-Our domestic CO2 emissions in fiscal 2023 rose by 11% from the previous year, while overseas emissions dropped by 7%, leading to an overall rise of 3% across the Group as a whole (down 42% compared to fiscal 2013).
-The reason for the rise within Japan was the significant worsening of the CO2 emission factor of our main contracted electricity company.
+Our domestic CO2 emissions in fiscal 2024 dropped by 2% from the previous year, while overseas emissions dropped by 6%, leading to an overall drop of 3% across the Group as a whole (down 43% compared to fiscal 2013).
 In the future, we will continue to reduce electric power through energy-saving activities, introduce solar power generation for in-house consumption, and increase our percentage of non-fossil certificates.
 In addition to solar power generation for in-house consumption, the Ono Works is also selling electricity generated with its solar power facilities.
-In fiscal 2023, 1,382 MWh of electricity was generated for this purpose, contributing to the prevention of global warming.
+In fiscal 2024, 1,344 MWh of electricity was generated for this purpose, contributing to the prevention of global warming.

 CO2 emissions Scope1 Scope2